joshmsmith/workflow-web/README.md

 ![console-workerdepositerror](./assets/WorkerDepositError.png)

-Change the env to simulate bank back up and restart the worker.
+Change the bank status back to Open to simulate bank back up.
-After resetting the env and worker restart..

 ![console-workerdepositcompletes](./assets/WorkerDepositCompletes.png)

-Notice the Workflow History for the Deposit Activity has multiple retry count:
+Notice the Workflow History for the affected Withdraw or Deposit Activity will have a multiple retry count:

 ![tcloudui-workflowhistoryactivityretries](./assets/TCloudWorkflowHistoryDepositActivityRetries.png)

-note: Should probably make this dynamic at some point :)